Petplan veterinary expert Brian Faulkner shares his tips for helping your dog make a speedy recovery after an operation.

 Keep him amused and stimulated with plenty of attention and gentle games that won't cause any stretching or leaping around - a chew toy or squeaky plaything will usually do the trick.
 Treats are also a sure-fire way to get your dog's tail wagging, but keep in mind that you'll need to monitor his overall calorie consumption as he won't be able to get rid of extra energy through exercise.

-'Generally, soft tissue operations - such as neutering or abdominal surgery - will recover more quickly than procedures to do with the bones, joints and ligaments,' Brian says.
+‘Generally, soft tissue operations – such as neutering or abdominal surgery – will recover more quickly than procedures involving the bones, joints and ligaments,’ Brian says.
 Soft tissue operations are usually around 80% better after two to three weeks, and will be completely better by around six weeks.
 Operations to bones and ligaments can take longer, and are usually around 80% healed after eight to 12 weeks, but can take four to five months to recover completely.
-'It's normal to feel guilty about putting your pet through the ordeal of an operation, but it can help to focus on the fact that it was a necessary procedure to help keep your pet healthy.
-And remember, dogs usually bounce back much more quickly from surgery than we humans do,' Brian says.
+‘It’s normal to feel guilty about putting your pet through the ordeal of an operation, but it can help to focus on the fact that it was a necessary procedure to help keep your pet healthy.
+And remember, dogs usually bounce back much more quickly from surgery than we humans do,’ Brian says.